 Exhibitions include “The Bay State: A Multicultural Landscape” featuring the photography of Mark Chester, January 30 – March 2.
 “These Walls Do Talk,” opens April 6.
 It looks at how The Gables’ knows what it knows about 350 years of history.

-The biggest community event of the year is Four Centuries of Music Festival on August 4.
-Music starts in the 17th century and ends with modern hits, dancing, food and fun on the seaside lawn.
+The biggest community event of the year is Gables Fest on August 4.
+Enjoy music, dancing, food, and drink on the seaside lawn.

 Today The House of the Seven Gables embraces a dual mission a place of relevance and aspiration.
 An enduring theme, one that this National Historic Landmark District celebrates in 2018, is that. a place where a dynamic dual mission ensures that new stories are made here every day.